lepture/authlib/docs/flask/oauth2.rst

     class MyCustomGrant(grants.BaseGrant):
-        AUTHORIZATION_ENDPOINT = True  # if you want to support it TOKEN_ENDPOINT = True  # if you want to support it
+        AUTHORIZATION_ENDPOINT = False  # if you want to support it TOKEN_ENDPOINT = True  # if you want to support it GRANT_TYPE = 'custom-grant-type-name'

-        @classmethod
-        def check_authorization_endpoint(cls, request):
-            # can MyCustomGrant handle this request for TOKEN_ENDPOINT
-            return True or False

-        @classmethod
-        def check_token_endpoint(cls, request):
-            # can MyCustomGrant handle this request for TOKEN_ENDPOINT
-            return True or False

         def validate_authorization_request(self):
             # only needed if AUTHORIZATION_ENDPOINT = True